About the Alexandria Domestic Violence Program

 - threat or harm

 These behaviors are used by one individual to exert power or control over another individual in the context of a family or intimate relationship.
-This includes relationships such as boyfriend/girlfriend who do not live together, parent/child (child or elder abuse/neglect) and persons in same-sex relationships.
-Overwhelmingly, domestic violence is perpetrated by men against women.
-Nationally, statistics indicate 95% of the victims are women.
+This includes relationships such as dating between people who do not live together, parent/child (child or elder abuse/neglect) and persons in same-sex relationships.
+Overwhelmingly, intimate partner violence is perpetrated by men against women, but studies show that men are victims too.